-For Region, based on the results of the differential pricing analysis, Commerce preliminarily finds that 75.07 percent of the value of U.S. sales pass the Cohen's d test, and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because there is a 25 percent relative change between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
-Thus, for these preliminary results, Commerce is applying the average-to-transaction method to all U.S. sales to calculate the weighted-average dumping margin for Region.
+For Region, based on the results of the differential pricing analysis, Commerce preliminarily finds that 19.04 percent of the value of U.S. sales pass the Cohen's d test; this result does not confirm the existence of a pattern of prices that differ significantly among purchasers, regions or time periods.
+Thus, the results of the Cohen's d and ratio tests do not support consideration of an alternative to the average-to-average method.
+Accordingly, Commerce preliminarily determines to apply the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for Region.